WeR-stats/workshop-setup_cloud_machine_data_science/README.md

       GRANT ALL PRIVILEGES ON *.* TO 'devs'@'localhost';
       FLUSH PRIVILEGES;
       ~~~
-    - apps and/or remote, with a read-only privilege:
+    - apps and/or remote, with a read-only privilege, possibly working from remote if you decide to build separate machines for *data storage* and *production*:
       ~~~
       CREATE USER 'shiny'@'localhost' IDENTIFIED BY 'pwd';
       GRANT SELECT ON *.* TO 'shiny'@'localhost';